Glassy Eyes Causes and Cures

 Common Causes of Glassy Eyes

-Viral conjunctivitis can also cause a slight redness of the eyes and a glassy appearance from tearing.
+- Viral conjunctivitis can also cause a slight redness of the eyes and a glassy appearance from tearing.
 Adenovirus is a major cause of viral conjunctivitis.

-The herpes virus, such as that which causes chickenpox or shingles, can also affect the eye.
+- The herpes virus, such as that which causes chickenpox or shingles, can also affect the eye.

-Various types of allergies can also cause the condition.
+- Various types of allergies can also cause the condition.

-Hypoglycemia (low blood sugar) can cause many physical and psychological symptoms including glazed eyes.
+- Hypoglycemia (low blood sugar) can cause many physical and psychological symptoms including glazed eyes.

-It is also said that glassy eye is caused by not blinking often enough, causing your eyes to become "dry" and lifeless.
+- It is also said that glassy eye is caused by not blinking often enough, causing your eyes to become "dry" and lifeless.

-Taking drugs which affect the central nervous system, and even some medications, can give your eyes a glassy look as you tend to blink less frequently if the drug is actually depressing the nervous system.
+- Taking drugs which affect the central nervous system, and even some medications, can give your eyes a glassy look as you tend to blink less frequently if the drug is actually depressing the nervous system.
 And most people know that marijuana often results in glassy and red eyes...

-Glassy eyes is one of the criteria for determining if a person is drunk while driving.
+- Glassy eyes is one of the criteria for determining if a person is drunk while driving.
 Alcohol depresses the nervous system, and affects the eyes functions, such as size control and blinking.

 Treatment for Glassy Eyes

-Placing a couple of Visine or Rhoto eye-drops in your eyes can take away some of the glazed look fairly quickly.
+- Placing a couple of Visine or Rhoto eye-drops in your eyes can take away some of the glazed look fairly quickly.

-You can also try using of natural tears 4-6+ times/day to assist with your natural tear production.
+- You can also try using of natural tears 4-6+ times/day to assist with your natural tear production.

-If you are concerned about having glassy eyes your doctor can diagnose the cause and take measures to address it.
+- If you are concerned about having glassy eyes your doctor can diagnose the cause and take measures to address it.
 For example, if your doctor diagnoses you have hypoglycemia, then treatment would involve raising your blood sugars levels, and finding what's the cause of the condition itself.

-• Important Disclaimer: Information provided on disabled-world.com is for general informational and educational purposes only, it is not offered as and does not constitute medical advice.
-In no way are any of the materials presented meant to be a substitute for professional medical care or attention by a qualified practitioner, nor should they be construed as such.
-Any third party offering or advertising on disabled-world.com does not constitute an endorsement by Disabled World.
-All trademarks(TM) and registered(R) trademarks are the property of their respective owners.
-Please report outdated or inaccurate information to us.
+• Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
+Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.